w4ckss/Simple-Multiple-Linear-Regression-Model/README.md

-#Introduction
+# Introduction :bulb:

 This is a simple model that uses synthetic data to learn how quantitative variables such as study hours, sleep hours, class attendance, and age impact the final exam score of a student a day prior to their final exam.

-#Brief Structure Description
+# Brief Structure Description :file_folder:

 The model utilizes Scikit-learn library -- LinearRegression -- to create a machine learning model.
 Given that we have four quantitative variables that may affect academic result, I used a multiple linear regression model to account for al the variables and it's effects on the result.

-#Model Limitations
+# Model Limitations :collision:

 Considering that the model uses synthetic data, it's source may not represent the population.
 However, with thorough observation of the raw dataset, I believe that it is close enough to mimic the population data.